BajtekRogue/Gelang-Compiler/README.md

+# General
+Compiler for a simple interpretative language, Gelang.
+The language folder contains details about the language itself, including its grammar and rules.
+It also provides information about the custom assembly that the source files are compiled into.

 # Compiling:
 Make sure you are in the `../Gelang` directory.
-The run the command `make`.
-The executable for the compiler path is `./build/ge`
+Then run the command `make`.
+The executable for the compiler path is `./build/ge`.
+You will also need to compile the virtual machine, you can do it with `g++ ./src/virtualMachine/vm.cpp -I ./src/headers/ -o ./build/vm`.

 # Runing:
+Use the following command to run the compiler:
 `./build/ge <inputFilePath> <outputFilePath> [-g]` where
 - `<inputFilePath>` is the path to Gelang source code
 - `<outputFilePath>` is the path to the compiled code in GeAssembly

-`-g` flag enables labels in the generated assembly
+- `-g` flag enables labels in the generated assembly To run the assemly on the virtual machine run `./build/ve <outputFilePath>`.

 # Errors:
 ## Variables
-- when trying to use a variable as an array
+- Attempting to use a variable as an array
-- when trying to use an array as a variable
+- Attempting to use an array as a variable
-- when an array with bigger lower bound than upper bound is declared
+- Declaring an array with a lower bound greater than its upper bound
-- when trying to access an array as constant number index outside of its bounds
+- Accessing an array with a constant index outside its declared bounds

 ## READ instruction
-- when trying to read into a number
+- Attempting to read into a number

 ## WRITE instruction
-- when variable being printed out is not initilized
+- Printing a variable that has not been initialized

 ## := instruction
-- when variables used in expression are not initilized
+- Using uninitialized variables in an expression

 ## IF statments
-- when variables used in condition are not initilized
+- Using uninitialized variables in the condition

 ## WHILE loops
-- when variables used in condition are not initilized
+- Using uninitialized variables in the condition

 ## UNTIL loops
-- when variables used in condition are not initilized
+- Using uninitialized variables in the condition

 ## FOR loops
-- when iterator of a FOR loop is being modified by := instruction
+- Modifying the iterator of a FOR loop using the := instruction
-- when iterator of a FOR loop is being modified by READ command
+- Modifying the iterator of a FOR loop using the READ command
-- when iterator of a FOR loop is being modified by procedure call with it as an argument
+- Modifying the iterator of a FOR loop through a procedure call with it as an argument
-- when lower and upper bounds of a FOR loop are not initilized
+- Using uninitialized variables for the lower or upper bounds of a FOR loop
-- when a variable with the same id as the iterator already exists
+- Declaring a variable with the same name as the loop iterator

 # Warrnings:
 ## WHILE loops
-- when an infinite WHILE loop is detected
+- Detecting an infinite WHILE loop

 ## UNTIL loops
-- when an infinite UNTIL loop is detected
+- Detecting an infinite UNTIL loop

 # Optimilizations:
 ## Expressions
-- when an experssion is known at compile time it will be automatically calculated
+- Expressions known at compile time are automatically evaluated
-- when an expression can be reduced due to algebraic identeties it will be simplified
+- Expressions are simplified using algebraic identities whenever possible

 ## IF statments
-- when the statment's logical value is known at compile time due to it's being a tautology or a contradiction it is not checked and the appropriate section of the instruction is executed.
-However its label is still generated
+- If the condition is known at compile time (e.g., a tautology or a contradiction), it is not checked, and the appropriate section of the instruction is executed.
+However, its label is still generated

 ## WHILE loops
-- when the condition is a contradiction the loop is not compiled.
-However its label is still generated
+-If the condition is always false (a contradiction), the loop is not compiled.
+However, its label is still generated

 ## UNTIL loops
-- when the condition is a tautology commands of the loop are inlined and the condition is not checked
+- If the condition is always true (a tautology), the loop's commands are inlined, and the condition is not checked

 ## FOR loops
-- when the loop is degenerate, that is lower > upper bound (or lower < upper bound in the case of DOWN vewrsion) the loop is not compiled.
-However its label is still generated
+- If the loop is degenerate (i.e., the lower bound is greater than the upper bound, or vice versa in the case of a DOWN loop), it is not compiled.
+However, its label is still generated